AyrA/opb/README.md

 OPB **does not** contains a torrent client.
 To download torrents, you need to have a torrent client installed that registered magnet links.
 Just double click on an Entry to activate the magnet link.
+If you don't want to install a Torrent client, check out [QuickTorrent](https://github.com/AyrA/QuickTorrent).
+Place it into the application directory and it will be launched when you double click an entry.

 ## Database

 If you need the database, head over to https://thepiratebay.org/static/dump/csv/.
 If you prefer to use the TOR network: http://uj3wazyk5u4hnvtk.onion/static/dump/csv/.

 The TOR network download seems to be more stable as of now.
 Using normal Connections did terminate the download almost always for me.

 ## CLI